 One of the most popular succulent plants is the Jade plant.
 It's serenely elegant and quite easy to grow.
 Beginners to the world of plants will find this plant a a good one to get started with.

 I grew this one from cuttings that I pinched off of my mother's jade plant.
 I put them right into a pot filled with potting soil.
 Then I kept the soil a little on the moist side for a few weeks to get it established.
 After it successfully rooted I gave it to my friend, Byron, and it is doing quite well!

 Crassula argentea is its botanical name.
 Its native home is South Africa.
 As a mature plant it will produce pinkish-white sprays of starry-shaped flowers.

 - Direct sun indoors.
 They will probably do well with only an hour or so of direct sun.

-- Let them dry out some below the soil line.
+- Let them dry out a little below the soil line.
 If they sit dry for too long, they will begin to lose lower leaves.
-Even though they are succulent a thorough watering when necessary is best so that all of the roots are moistened.
+Even though they are succulent, a thorough watering when necessary is best so that all of the roots are moistened.

 - A plant in a 4" (10 cm) diameter pot should dry out slightly below the soil line, then water with about 1/2-3/4 cup, (enough so the water seeps through the bottom of the pot.)